christinadebruynkops/GLORYx/README.md

 # FAME 3

-This is the *fame3* program.
+This is the FAME 3 program.
 It attempts to predict sites of metabolism (SOMs) for the supplied chemical compounds.
 It is based on extra trees classifier trained for prediction of both phase I and phase II SOMs from the MetaQSAR database [1].
-It contains a combined phase I and phase II (P1+P2) model and separate phase I (P1) and phase II (P2) models.
+It contains a combined phase 1 and phase 2 ("P1 + P2 model") model and separate phase 1 ("P1 model") and phase 2 ("P2 model") models.
 For more details on the FAME 3 method, see the FAME 3 publication [2].

-*IMPORTANT*: If this file is packaged with a source code distribution of this software, note that the FAME 3 models are not bundled with it, but need to be obtained from the authors of the original work [2].
+*IMPORTANT*: If this file is packaged with a source code distribution of this software, note that the FAME 3 models are not bundled with it.
+They need to be obtained from the authors of the original work [2].
 The models are available free of charge for non-profit use or a license to use the models in for-profit organisations can be issued by the authors.